-One of most common mistakes I see with regard to divorce settlements is not taking the effect of taxes into account when dividing marital property.
+One of the most common mistakes I see with regard to divorce settlements is not taking the effect of taxes into account when dividing marital property.
 Failing to understand the tax basis of property can lead to settlements that are far from equitable after taxes have been paid by the party receiving the property.
 When I work with lawyers, I make sure that we review the tax basis of all property, and we ascertain whether the client intends to keep or sell the property post-divorce.
-One possible solution to this problem is to divide the marital property into tax assets of similar tax basis and then divide these separate classes; this type of division helps to avoid the complexities or omission of tax effecting assets of different basis types.
-Documenting the discussions with the client about the tax basis of assets and the client’s final decision can be helpful later when taxes are payable; at that time, the client may have forgotten about the discussions and the decision he/she made and may be furious about being hit with a huge tax bill.
+One possible solution to this problem is to divide the marital property into tax assets of a similar tax basis and then divide these separate classes; this type of division helps to avoid the complexities or omission of tax affecting assets of different basic types.
+Documenting the discussions with the client about the tax basis of assets and the client’s final decision can be helpful later when taxes are payable; at that time, the client may have forgotten about the discussions and the decision he/she made and maybe furious about being hit with a huge tax bill.
 Being able to demonstrate that the client knew and agreed to this may help to defuse the situation.

 Many lawyers welcome assistance with retirement plans.
 A CDFA professional can help a lawyer understand the rules and requirements of each type of plan to create a settlement for the client.
 When negotiating this settlement, it’s crucial to find out what options are available before the settlement is final.